emarberg/involution-braid-relations/README.md

 ```

 ## Computations
-To generate Table 1 in the accompanying paper, run these commands:
+To generate Table 1 in the accompanying arXiv preprint, run these commands:

 * Type 2A9:
 ```